lingeringlight/ALOFT/ReadMe.md

-## ALOFT: A Lightweight MLP-like Architecture with Dynamic Low-Frequency Transform for Domain Generalization
+## ALOFT: A Lightweight MLP-like Architecture with Dynamic Low-frequency Transform for Domain Generalization

 ### Requirements